February 23, 2026

-Master eCommerce inventory management with best practices and top software tools.
-Learn how to align stock and use AI forecasting to drive profitable growth across channels.
+Master eCommerce inventory management with best practices and top tools.
+Learn how to align stock and use AI forecasting to drive profitable growth.

 Inventory used to be an operations problem.
 Now?
 It’s a growth problem.
 A marketing problem.
 A cash flow problem.
 And for most eCommerce brands, it’s the difference between scaling profitably and scaling into chaos.
 Stockouts kill momentum.
 Overstock drains cash.
 Paid media drives unpredictable demand spikes.
 Marketplaces complicate allocation.
 And somewhere in the middle, operations, merchandising, and marketing teams are trying to align around spreadsheets that were already outdated yesterday.